-We just received some new data that shows that Value Partnerships has prevented about $2.2 billion in health care costs over the past 10 years due to its various initiatives.
+Value Partnerships has prevented about $2.2 billion in health care costs over the past 10 years due to its various initiatives.

 Of course, many of our cost-savings efforts don’t easily translate to lower out-of-pocket costs for members year over year.
 But it’s important to understand that our Value Partnerships efforts are keeping costs from rising as much as they otherwise would have.
 At Blue Cross, we call it “bending the benefit cost trend” and it’s something we’re doing across multiple platforms.

 Here’s a look at some of the many ways Blue Cross is working to keep health care costs as low as possible for our members:

 - Helping members get and stay healthy.
 At the heart of any effort to lower health care costs is helping to keep members healthy so they require less health care.
 That’s why we’ve launched a variety of programs, in addition to Value Partnerships, that are focused on our members’ total well-being — both their mental and physical health.
 For example, ahealthiermichigan.org, one of our social media blogs, offers a host of tips for living a healthier life, from reducing stress to coping with back pain.
 We also offer the Blue Cross® Virtual Well-Being Program to help everyone learn how to improve their overall well-being and resilience.